What's New On This PageNovember 15th, 2004 - Added the Routes Overview section and a route from Forcella di Riofreddo.

 7. Through Riofredo valley over Forcella di Riofredo, 2240m.
 As this valley is longer and not reachable by car, this is also a very long tour.
 But also demanding and very beautiful.
 From the main valley Rio del Lago (you leave your car in Riofredo village) 4h 30min to the notch and then like in #3 by Anita Goitan ferrata in 3h to the summit.
 So altogether 7h 30min.
 The upper part of Riofredo valley can be reached also from Saissera valley, more concrete from the Pellarini hut.
 In this case you must cross the Sella Carnizza (notch), 1767m, and the tour can hardly be done in one day.

-8. Through the north-east ravine.
-This hard route was first climbed by J. Kugy and his guides, later in World War I it was secured for military purposes (also by his team).
+8. Through the north-east ravine - Gola Nord Est. This hard route (in terms of hiking) was first climbed by J. Kugy and his guides, later in World War I it was secured for military purposes (also by his team).
 Towards the end of 20th century it was abandoned, destroyed by avalanches and so returned into the original medium hard climb.
-Today it is secured and marked again, but still represents a hard ferrata (UIAA II.-III., one detail IV-).
-The NE ravine exits on a notch between Jof Fuart / Vis and the neighbouring Madre dei Camosci, some 30min below the summit.
-From the Pellerini hut 4-5h, from car in the Saissera valley 7h.
+Today it is secured and marked again, but still represents a hard hike.
+Today (2013) only a few short sections are secured, for those a ferrata difficulty gradig "D" would apply.
+The rest is unprotected and requires easy climbing of difficulty UIAA II.
+The route is alčso not marked sufficiently, so in quite some places good orientation is needed.
+The NE ravine exits on the notch between Jof Fuart / Vis and the neighbouring Madre dei Camosci, some 30 min below the summit.
+From the Pellerini hut 4-5 h, from car in Saissera valley 7 h.

 The nearest town is Tarvisio - in the very north-east part of Italy.
 Through the town the highway Villach - Udine runs.
 For the south approach you take from Tarvisio the route in Valle rio da Lago (Jezerska dolina) and through Cave del Predil (Rabelj) drive to Sella Nevea (Nevejsko sedlo) Pass, 1142m.
 There a trailhead starts for Rif.
 Corsi (hut).
 Two longer but more beautiful paths to the Corsi hut start also before Sella Nevea, one or two kilometers after the beautiful Rabelj Lake.
 To approach Vis from north, you enter the beautiful Valbruna (Zajzera) valley some 10 km west from Tarvisio.
 Before the north wall of the mountain broad Nabojs rises, so the two approaches avoid it and arrive the main Vis ridge west and east of its peak (through Spranja Valley and Zabniska Krnica Valley).